 5. Assess your finances

 Not the most exciting way to mark the end of Summer, but if your family is anything like mine, then the Summer holidays can take a toll on your finances!
-Get a grip on your money situation before we head towards Autumn and Christmas.
+Get a grip on your money and simplify your finances before we head towards Autumn and Christmas.
 Check receipts against bank statements, work out your monthly income and expenditure, save a little if you can, pay off debt as and when you can.
 Ditch unused subscriptions and excess credit and store cards.
 Save a little bit each month to put towards Christmas.

 6. Plan for half-term